harleydutton/tabula-rasa/Sections/New Content (cursed)/limits/Limits.md

 ---

 The limits section should be a thing players can read and get up to speed with regards to what is mechanically acceptable within the game.
 This should be created by the storyteller with help from this and the storyteller sections.
 It should include what kinds of skills and flavor are allowed to be created within the game.

+---

+[[Restricted List]] is a placeholder name for part of the [[World]] that will define what magic, tech, flavor and skills [[Player|Players]] can put on their [[Character|Characters]].

+The idea of two forms of two forms of limits--disallowing and balancing--is one I have had for a while apparently but haven't made rules or disambiguation for.